-GEODA is a musical project by Facundo López, guitarist and vocalist from Bariloche, Patagonia, Argentina.
+GEODA is a musical project created by Facundo López, guitarist and vocalist from Bariloche, Patagonia, Argentina.
 It is not easy to define the style of GEODA, but we could place it within the genres of melodic and/or technical Death Metal, not far from Thrash Metal, and with some progressive dyes.

+The concept of "organic" that we arbitrarily took to define our style and that is today widely known for its application in agriculture, has its foundations in the production methods that care for the environment and the human health, where natural and sustainable processes are used and where the synthetic products, chemicals, genetically modified seeds, etc., are avoided.
 We believe that the "Metal" genre has increasingly industrialized.
 The audio, the contents and the musical creation in most of the bands has been standardized and aesthetic have been prioritized.
 We do not intend to be machines although we seek for depth and complexity in our music.
-We want you to hear what is true.
-Back to the roots to enjoy what’s real, although that’s far from the perfection that the current music market requires, a delusory perfection usually achieved by the abuse of editing tools and digital technology.
+We want to return to the roots to enjoy the real thing, although that may be far from the perfection that the current music market requires: a delusory perfection usually achieved by the abuse of editing tools and digital technology.
 We have been dragged by a system that shaped our tastes.
 Metal became plastic.
 GEODA doesn’t want to "blow your mind" at the first second, we want you to feel our music, gaining connection gradually.
-We want that what we say and play to echo in the heart first and then the mind to achieve a deep and long-lasting relationship.
+We want that what we say and play to echo in the heart first and then in the mind, to connect to a deeper level and obtain a long-lasting relationship.